Sharmeena Begum

-Sharmeena Begum (born 1999) is a British woman who left the United Kingdom to join the Islamic State of Iraq and the Levant (ISIL) in Syria in December 2014 and became an ISIL bride.
+Sharmeena Begum (born 1999) is a British Bangladeshi woman who left the United Kingdom to join the Islamic State of Iraq and the Levant (ISIL) in Syria in December 2014 and became an ISIL bride.
 Two months later, in February 2015, her school friends Amira Abase, Shamima Begum, and Kadiza Sultana (who collectively became known as the Bethnal Green trio) joined her in Syria.
 Begum is one of the youngest British teenagers to join ISIL.

-Begum was tracked down by the BBC in 2023, and was living in Syria under a different identity.
+Begum was tracked down online by the BBC in 2023, and at the time she said she was living in hiding.
+In September 2026, she was arrested in northern Syria after investigators said they had linked her to the perpetrator of the 2026 Berlin Pride Attack.